voxik/culture/README.md

 ## Integration
-To include `celluloid/culture` and its many splendors to a gem, add it as a sub-module of its repository.
+To add `celluloid/culture` and its many splendors to a gem, install it as a sub-module of the gem repository.
+Once you fully integrate `[Celluloid::Sync](SYNC.md)`, the sub-module will be automatically refreshed.

 ##### Add celluloid/culture as GIT submodule:
 ```sh